dextromethorphan/guaifenesin/phenylephrine (generic name)

 Top Learning Centers(Recursos en Español)

-What is this medicine?DEXTROMETHORPHAN; GUAIFENESIN; PHENYLEPHRINE (dex troe meth OR fan; gwye FEN e sin; fen il EF rin) is a combination of a cough suppressant, an expectorant, and a decongestant.
+What is this medicine?DEXTROMETHORPHAN, GUAIFENESIN, and PHENYLEPHRINE (dex troe meth OR fan, gwye FEN e sin, fen il EF rin) is a combination of a cough suppressant, an expectorant, and a decongestant.
 It is used to treat cough and congestion.
 This medicine will not treat an infection.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?Take this medicine by mouth.
+How should I use this medicine?Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
-Shake well before using.
 Take with food or milk.
-Use a specially marked spoon or container to measure your dose.
-Household spoons are not accurate.
+Do not crush or chew this medicine.
 Take your medicine at regular intervals.
 Do not take it more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 6 years old for selected conditions, precautions do apply.